RopeDraak/ropedraak/src/pages/posts/hog-tie.md

 ![](/images/hogtie/37.jpg)

 That's it!
-Have fun, and remember to check in to see how your sub is feeling from time to time while you play.
+Have fun, and remember to check in to see how your partner is feeling from time to time while you play.

 ![](/images/hogtie/38.jpg)